 5G Phones Are Coming – But Why Do They Matter?

-If you pay attention to what’s happening in the world of mobile phones – or just the world of technology in general – you’re probably aware that 4G is about to give way to 5G at the top end of mobile phone network performance.
+If you pay attention to what’s happening in the world of mobile phones – or just the world of technology in general – you’re probably aware that 4G is about to give way to 5G phones are at the top end of mobile phone network performance.
 With 5G will come a whole range of brand new mobile phone handsets, and commercials telling you that you need to get yourself a new phone right now if you want to take advantage of all the latest features.
 But what is 5G, and is it really worth updating your current hardware to take advantage of the new technology?

 What Does The Name 5G Mean?